docknetwork/api-docs/source/index.html.md

 DID Resolver | The tool that initiates the process of learning the DID document.

 # Webhooks
 We provide webhooks for asynchronous integration with the API.
 You can configure a webhook to receive notifications whenever events occur within the API (see below for the list of published events).
 To use our webhook, you need to set the webhook URL that acts as a receiver receiving the information whenever an event happens.
-You also need to select **at least one** of the webhook events from our API console to trigger the data exchange.
+You also need to select **at least one** of the webhook events from Dock Certs to trigger the data exchange.

 ## How to Setup Webhook
 To setup webhook, simply follow the steps below:

-- Go to **Webhooks** in the API console.
+- Go to **Webhooks** in Dock Certs.
 - Click **Add Endpoint**.
 - Fill in the **Endpoint URL** and select **Endpoint Events** for the webhook events.
 - Click **Create Webhook**.